iotexproject/dev-portal-content/blogposts/gnosis-iotex.md

 Gnosis Safe is a popular Ethereum-based multi-signature wallet designed for teams and organizations to manage their digital assets securely.
+GS has been widely used by many decentralized applications in the web3 space and it has become the go-to tool for many developers wishing to add an extra layer of security in their products.

 There are a few ways developers can use Gnosis Safe:
 1. Multi-Signature Wallet: Developers can use Gnosis Safe as a multi-signature wallet for their team or organization to securely store and manage digital assets.
 The multi-sig feature requires multiple users to sign off on transactions, providing an extra layer of security against unauthorized access or fraud.